VE3OSC

 VE3OSC at the Ontario Science Centre in 1969

 Operating VE3OSC was a dream come true for any ham radio operator.
-Picture c1969, Ont Science Centre
+Picture c1969, Ontario Science Centre

 VE3OSC QSL card